-I am pleased to present the Board's statement of Accounts for the year ended 31 March 2012.
+I am pleased to present the Board's Statement of Accounts for the year ended 31 March 2013.

-The purpose of the Statement of Accounts is to present a summary of the financial activities of the Valuation Joint Board for the benefit of members and officers of the three constituent authorities and the general public, to report on the stewardship of funds for the financial year 2011/2012, and explain in overall terms the Joint Board's financial position.
+The purpose of the Statement of Accounts is to present a summary of the financial activities of the Valuation Joint Board for the benefit of members and officers of the three constituent authorities and the general public, to report on the stewardship of funds for the financial year 2012/13, and explain in overall terms the Joint Board's financial position.

-The Statement of Accounts has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (the code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) Accounts Advisory committee (LASAAC), based on International Financial Reporting Standards (IFRS).
-This is the second year that the Accounts have been prepared using the International Financial Reporting Standards.
+The Statement of Accounts has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) Accounts Advisory committee (LASAAC), based on International Financial Reporting Standards (IFRS).